pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Select`:

-1. select symbol M
+1. select letter K
-2. select word number
+2. select word value
-3. select 42ª symbol K
+3. select fourth symbol M
-4. select fourth word value
+4. select 42ª word value
-5. select from symbol M to K
+5. select from letter M to symbol M
-6. select from symbol M to fourth letter M
+6. select from symbol K to first g
-7. select from first symbol M to letter K
+7. select from 42ª letter g to letter g
-8. select from 42ª symbol g to last symbol g
+8. select from 1ª letter M to 1ª K
-9. select from line 42 to line 42
+9. select from line 1 to line 1
-10. select from line number 42 to line 42
+10. select from line number 42 to 42
 11. select word [multi_word_token]
-12. select last word [multi_word_token]
+12. select first word [multi_word_token]

 #### Português